What are Logismoi?

-The Greek λογισμός (logismos, plural λογισμοί logismoi) is the ordinary noun for reasoning, calculation, thought — the cognitive operation by which the discursive mind organises its content.
-The Egyptian and Syrian Desert Fathers of the fourth and fifth centuries gave the word a technical sense it did not carry in classical Greek: the intrusive train of cognition that arises unbidden in solitude, brings with it an emotional charge and an implicit narrative, and consolidates — if assented to — into the actions and dispositions the surrounding moral analysis names.
-The analytical move that makes the desert reception distinctive is the separation of the arising from the assent.
-The logismos itself is not a sin and not under the practitioner's control; it is the cognitive phenomenon any sustained solitude produces.
-The work is the recognition of the logismos as it arises, before the act of identification consolidates and the consequences begin to follow.
-The associated discipline is [nepsis](lexicon:nepsis) — watchfulness, sobriety — and the trajectory the desert curriculum maps runs from the recognition of the logismoi through the cultivation of apatheia (the dispassion that is the freedom of attention rather than the absence of feeling) to agapē.
+The Greek logismos (plural logismoi) is the ordinary word for reasoning, calculation, thought.
+The Desert Fathers of the fourth and fifth centuries gave it a technical sense: the intrusive train of cognition that arises unbidden in solitude, brings an emotional charge and an implicit narrative, and consolidates into action if assented to.
+The key analytical move is separating the arising from the assent.
+The logismos itself is not a sin and not under the practitioner's control.
+It is the cognitive phenomenon sustained solitude produces.
+The work is recognising it as it arises, before identification consolidates.
+The associated discipline is [nepsis](lexicon:nepsis), watchfulness.
+The desert curriculum maps a trajectory from recognition of the logismoi through cultivation of apatheia (the freedom of attention, not the absence of feeling) toward agapē.

 The eight classical thoughts

-The systematic catalogue is Evagrius Ponticus's — his Praktikos and On the Eight Thoughts organise the desert observation into eight items.
-Gastrimargia (gluttony) and porneia (lust) name the appetitive thoughts that organise around the body's craving and aversion.
-Philargyria (avarice) names the thought that organises around accumulation and security.
-Lypē (sorrow) and orgē (anger) name the affective thoughts that organise around loss and threat.
-Akēdia — translated variously as acedia, sloth, despondency, the noonday despair the desert literature treats as the monk's signature affliction — names the structural meaninglessness that arises in sustained solitude when the appetitive thoughts have temporarily quieted and the practitioner is left without the distractions the previous five managed.
-Kenodoxia (vainglory) and hyperēphania (pride) name the subtler thoughts that organise around the practitioner's self-image and that are, on the desert analysis, the last to lose their grip.
-The eight are not parallel — they have an order.
-The earlier ones are gross and obvious; the later ones are subtle and consolidate at the precise points where the previous work has been most successful.
-The discipline runs from coarse to fine.
+The systematic catalogue comes from Evagrius Ponticus.
+His Praktikos and On the Eight Thoughts organise the desert observations into eight items.
+Gastrimargia (gluttony) and porneia (lust) are the appetitive thoughts, organised around bodily craving and aversion.
+Philargyria (avarice) organises around accumulation and security.
+Lypē (sorrow) and orgē (anger) are the affective thoughts, organised around loss and threat.
+Akēdia (variously translated as acedia, sloth, despondency, or the noonday despair) names the structural meaninglessness that arises in sustained solitude once the appetitive thoughts have temporarily quieted.
+Kenodoxia (vainglory) and hyperēphania (pride) are the subtler thoughts, organised around the practitioner's self-image.
+They are the last to lose their grip.
+The eight are not parallel: they have an order.
+The earlier ones are gross and obvious; the later ones are subtle, and they consolidate at precisely the points where the earlier work has been most successful.

 Where the analysis surfaces in the index

-The logismoi analysis enters the Western contemplative literature through John Cassian's late-fourth-century Conferences and Institutes — the texts that translated Evagrius's desert categories into the Latin idiom from which the medieval Western tradition built its moral psychology.
-Gregory the Great's sixth-century redaction reduced the eight to the seven deadly sins (collapsing akēdia into tristitia and folding kenodoxia into superbia) and shifted the register from contemplative cognition to confessional ethics — the descendant scheme is no longer the analysis the desert tradition was working with.
-Jonathan Pageau carries the patristic frame the desert produced into the contemporary Eastern Orthodox idiom; the iconographic tradition Pageau works in operates inside the doctrinal categories Evagrius helped to establish.
-Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are the twentieth-century Trappist register of the same desert curriculum — the analysis of the false self Merton organises his contemplative theology around is the logismoi analysis rewritten in mid-century English, with the eight thoughts redescribed as the cognitive operations of the self-construction the practice is engineered to dissolve.
-Thomas Keating's *Open Mind, Open Heart* and the structured *Centering Prayer Course* build the centering-prayer method on the Evagrian doctrine of pure prayer — prayer is the laying aside of thoughts — that the recognition of logismoi makes operationally available.
-Richard Rohr's *The Naked Now* carries the purgative–illuminative–unitive arc the post-Evagrian Latin systematisation made canonical, holding the logismoi work as the operative content of the purgative stage.
+The logismoi analysis entered Western contemplative literature through John Cassian's late-fourth-century Conferences and Institutes, which translated Evagrius's categories into the Latin idiom the medieval tradition built its moral psychology on.
+Gregory the Great's sixth-century redaction reduced the eight to the seven deadly sins, collapsing akēdia into tristitia and folding kenodoxia into superbia.
+That shift moved the register from contemplative cognition to confessional ethics.
+Jonathan Pageau carries the patristic frame into the contemporary Eastern Orthodox idiom.
+Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are the twentieth-century Trappist register of the same desert curriculum.
+Merton's analysis of the false self is the logismoi analysis rewritten in mid-century English, with the eight thoughts redescribed as the cognitive operations of a self-construction the practice is designed to dissolve.
+Thomas Keating's *Open Mind, Open Heart* and the Centering Prayer Course build the centering-prayer method on the Evagrian doctrine of pure prayer: prayer as the laying aside of thoughts.
+Richard Rohr's *The Naked Now* carries the purgative–illuminative–unitive arc the post-Evagrian Latin tradition made canonical, holding the logismoi work as the content of the purgative stage.

 What the concept isn't

 The logismoi are not, despite the seven deadly sins genealogy, moral failings to be condemned.
-The Western reception of the analysis — the move from a contemplative psychology of intrusive cognition to a catechism of forbidden actions — was substantial enough that the underlying training is not always recognisable in its medieval descendant; the original schema is descriptive, not prescriptive, and the desert practitioner's work is recognition rather than suppression.
-The concept is also not identical to the cognitive content the contemporary mindfulness and mindfulness-based stress reduction literature catalogues under the heading of thoughts; the logismos of the desert analysis carries an implicit narrative and an affective charge that the more cognitively neutral thought of the Western secular framing does not — the closer parallel is to the [kleśas](lexicon:kleshas) (afflictions) of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) and the [three poisons](lexicon:three-poisons) of the Buddhist analysis, both of which articulate similarly structured analyses of how intrusive cognition organises around an implicit self.
+The original schema is descriptive, not prescriptive.
+The desert practitioner's work is recognition, not suppression.
+The Western move from a contemplative psychology of intrusive cognition to a catechism of forbidden actions was substantial enough that the underlying training is often unrecognisable in its medieval descendant.
+The concept is also not identical to the thoughts of the contemporary mindfulness literature.
+The logismos carries an implicit narrative and an affective charge that the more neutral thought of the secular framing does not.
+The closer parallel is to the [kleśas](lexicon:kleshas) (afflictions) of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) and the [three poisons](lexicon:three-poisons) of the Buddhist analysis: both articulate how intrusive cognition organises around an implicit self.
 And the concept is not a closed list.
-The eight Evagrius catalogues are a working schema for the conditions of the desert cell in the fourth century; the underlying analytical move — separating the cognitive arising from the assent — is what the term contributes to the Christian contemplative literature and is the part that has remained in continuous transmission.
+The eight Evagrius catalogued are a working schema for the desert cell in the fourth century.
+What persists is the underlying analytical move: separating the cognitive arising from the assent.